 - When you're facing challenges, fears, and frustrations, pray about them and ask God to intervene and guide you.
 This doesn't mean we just sit passively by and do nothing.
 As teachers, we would continue to innovate and take the next best step that we know to do, but rather than stressing and trusting in ourselves, our trust is in Him.
 That's the difference.
 Praying about it is an incredibly important way to realign.
 Taking the problem to God and talking to Him about it realigns the way we're viewing it really quickly.

 - Meditate on scriptural truths to renew your mind so that you are thinking rightly.
 We want to be meditating on scriptural truths all the time, and there are so many different ways you can do this.
 Memorizing scripture, Bible reading, and Bible study are incredibly helpful.
 Another thing I've done, especially when struggling, is to write out a list of truths that I know to be true and going back to them when I'm experiencing doubts and fears.
 In this way, rather than just trying to muster up strength in myself, I'm going to God and His truth.

 - Surround yourself with Godly influences that will point you to Christ when you’re struggling to keep your eyes on Him.
 Who do you go to when you're struggling?
 Is that a person who's going to point you to Christ?
 If not, start developing friendships with people that you know will point you to Christ when you need him the most.

-I actually have two things that I'd like to share with you that can help out with this, particularly around meditating on scriptural truths and helping to point you to Christ.
+I actually have three things that I'd like to share with you that can help out with this, particularly around meditating on scriptural truths and helping to point you to Christ.
 One is our Rise Up Summit, a free conference for Christian educators.
 It is all about renewing our minds, renewing our strength, renewing our strategies, so that we can teach effectively with the power of the Holy Spirit.
 Check it out here.

 spread the word!